fallahn/xygine/Example/readme.md

 render texture - is used to create a g-buffer for deferred rendering with normal mapping and dynamic lighting.

+3D Mesh rendering.
+The platform example demonstratoes how to use xygine's MeshRenderer to overlay 3D models on the curent scene.

+Tilemap.
+xygine includes a parser for Tiled TMX format tile maps, and the tilemap demo included renders an orthogonal example map, and demonstrates conversion from map objects into xygine's physics components.

 ######Contributions
 Contributions should be acknowledged and are gratefully accepted from: